-Make sure you choose a rug which is large enough to pop out from underneath your bed.
-If you don’t have space add a rug to the area you move around most i.e. in-front of your wardrobe.
+Make sure you choose a rug that is large enough to pop out from underneath your bed.
+If you don’t have space add a rug to the area you move around most i.e. in front of your wardrobe.
 Photo by Nicole Franzen for Athena Calderone (right).

 CHOOSE CURTAIN FABRIC YOU WANT TO TOUCH

 I’m a bit of a curtain fanatic.
 I fully believe the curtains are a huge element to the feel of a bedroom when they are closed they account for a sizable amount of wall space.
 They should be soft to the touch, in the kind of fabric you want to just stand and stroke.

 It’s important to make sure the curtain fabric has some weight to it if you want to have a fully dark bedroom when they are closed.
 Choose a track that the curtains will glide across.
 Photos by Kristofer Johnsson for Madeleine Asplund Klingstedt (left) and Blind Space (below).